 Figure 02

 Figure 02 was engineered with several advancements over Figure 01, designed to handle up to 20 hours of autonomous work daily.
 Its exoskeleton structure offers crash protection, while custom-designed appendages and a six-camera vision system enhance physical capabilities.
 The robot is powered by onboard CPU and GPU processors, with fully integrated wiring and a custom battery pack to ensure seamless operation.
 Additionally, Figure 02 features enhanced logical reasoning and failure protections.
-A key upgrade is its fully integrated speech-to-speech conversational ability, with speech set to become the primary interface for all future Figure models.
+A key upgrade was its fully integrated speech-to-speech conversational ability, with speech set to become the primary interface for all future Figure models.

 Source: Figure